 In 2010, MacDonald’s applied to have the trademark named invalid on the basis of the similarity to its main EU trademark and 12 other trademarks that McDonald’s uses in the jurisdiction.

+It claimed people would “associate it with the McDonald’s ‘Mc’ family of trademarks and mentally establish a link between the trademarks at issue.”
+The latest ruling in the case now comes after the Singapore firm, Future Enterprises, challenged the European Union Intellectual Property Office’s rejection of its application to register the word.
 The court maintained that it was “highly probable that MacCoffee rides on the coat-tails of McDonald’s in order to benefit from its power of attraction, its reputation and its prestige and exploits, without paying any financial compensation.”
 Read more McDonald’s-related articles:

 Share this story